allisonbierschenk/good-news/README.md

 - Sticky category side bar
 - load more button
 - remove articles when a new category is clicked
-- hero section to include a rotating giphy API
 - link out to full article
 - top result to be highlighted in a speical border box